Chakib-DAII/Naftah/README.md

 ---

+## 🧩 Java/Kotlin/Groovy Interoperability

+Naftah allows full access to Java libraries:

+* After running `init`, all Java classes in `lib/` become usable.
+* You can use transliterated Arabic method names to call them.
+* Java extensions can be written once and reused inside Naftah without recompilation.

+This makes Naftah a **gateway language** — start in Arabic, scale into Java as needed.

+---

-## 🚀 Running Naftah: Scripts, REPL, and Initialization
+## 🚀 Running Naftah: Scripts, REPL, Initialization and Manual

 Naftah comes with cross-platform CLI tools that allow you to run scripts, start an interactive shell, or initialize the system to work with existing Java/Kotlin/Groovy libraries.